Seasons of Love: Alternative versions

 In addition to the 1996 Original Cast Recording (OCR) a number of different versions have been recorded.
 Along with the OCR soundtrack is an alternative version of Seasons of Love featuring Stevie Wonder who sings (and improvises upon) the part usually sung by the soloists and also plays harmonica.

 Hong Kong singer Sandy Lam recorded a version of the song for her 1997 album Wonderful World.

 A version of the song was recorded by The Broadway Kids on their 2001 album The Best of Broadway.

 The Office (U.S.) characters surprised lead actor Steve Carell playing Michael Scott upon his departure on the show during "Michael's Last Dundies".

 Rent star Idina Menzel covered the song for her 2019 Christmas album Christmas: A Season of Love.

 In January 2021 a parody entitled "Seasons of Trump" was posted on YouTube by Randy Rainbow about the presidency of Donald Trump.
 As of February 27, 2021 this had received over 1.9M views.

-Charting covers

-Glee version
+Glee cast version

 On October 10, 2013, the song was covered on the third episode of the fifth season of Glee, "The Quarterback", as a tribute to Cory Monteith and his character Finn Hudson.
 This version placed on a few record charts, published by Billboard.